-If (for argument’s sake) we are to take GDP as a measure of productivity, we can see that in countries where the most hours are worked, there is not a corresponding increase in GDP.
+If (for argument’s sake) we are to take GDP as a measure of productivity, we can see in countries where the most hours are worked, there is not a corresponding increase in GDP.

-OECD data shows that some of the longest days are worked in Mexico, yet their GDP is among the lowest.
+OECD data shows some of the longest days are worked in Mexico, yet their GDP is among the lowest.
 The U.S. ranks fourth for GDP per hour worked, yet the three countries in front work fewer hours.

 The knowledge economy is changing what matters when it comes to succeeding at work, whether you are an employee or a business owner.
 Time management is now far less important than managing your energy and attention.